Department of Philosophy and Religion

 The student's progress is monitored by the administrator of the major or minor.
 Matters of personal development are treated in a series of courses (PRTH1710, 2960, 3210, 3960, 4960) spread throughout the student's years of enrollment.
 Such matters as a call to ministry, personal religious experience, self-understanding and character development, professional conduct, avenues of Christian service, and ministerial licensing are discussed with each student.
 These courses include many hours of field experience and internship in a ministry setting, as well as personal interviews by members of the faculty and area pastors.

-Because of the increasing complexity of ministry in contemporary society, the School and the Church of the Nazarene strongly encourage all ministerial students to prepare themselves well and complete a seminary education.
+Because of the increasing complexity of ministry in contemporary society, the College and the Church of the Nazarene strongly encourage all ministerial students to prepare themselves well and complete a seminary education.
 Those students who do not intend to pursue graduate-level education for ministry preparation are urged to select the Christian Ministry major with an appropriate departmental minor in preparation for ministry following graduation.
 Those students who intend to fulfill the educational requirements for ordination in the Church of the Nazarene through their undergraduate program must complete either the Christian Ministry major with an appropriate departmental minor or the Missions major with a minor in Christian Ministry.

 Ministerial Standing is a formative process that encourages the highest possible standards in students planning to enter vocational ministry.
 This process seeks to be developmental and holistic by recognizing personal growth in students over time, rather than merely applying a fixed standard uniformly.
 The items assessed in the process toward acceptance are: academic performance (Truth), personal initiative, leadership (Community), spiritual formation (Transformation), and the ability to integrate academic learning into the local ministry context (Service).

 Prior to achieving Ministerial Standing, a student is considered to be in ministry observation/exploration.
-However, Ministerial Standing is mandatory for formal admission to a program of ministry preparation and for graduation with a Christian Ministry, Youth Ministry or Intercultural Ministry major from the School of Theology and Christian Ministries (STCM).
+However, Ministerial Standing is mandatory for formal admission to a program of ministry preparation and for graduation with a Christian Ministry, Youth Ministry or Intercultural Ministry major from the College of Theology & Christian Ministries (CTCM).
 Ministerial Standing is also required for those students who are seeking to fulfill the educational requirements for ordination in the Church of the Nazarene.
 In addition, Ministerial Standing will be strongly considered in awarding Religion Department scholarships as well as in making recommendations to local churches, pastors, church leaders, and graduate schools.

 Application to Ministerial Standing: